 Andre Vacha

-I studied Data Science at Minerva University.
-Design was something I learned through practice—first at Deepcore, SoftBank’s Applied AI subsidiary, then at SoftBank and finally at DeSci Labs, where I worked on tools for academic search, collaborative peer review, and decentralized research publishing.
+I learned design through practice—first at Deepcore, SoftBank’s applied AI lab, then at the Roote Foundation, and finally at DeSci Labs, where I worked on tools for open science (academic search, collaborative peer review, and decentralized research publishing) and root-level systems change (a civic data dashboard and custom feed algorithms for Twitter) .

 2. Radical Technologies by Adam Greenfield